 When Can You Find Out the Sex of Your Baby?
-(And How?)

-When a woman gets pregnant she immediately may want to know whether she's having a baby boy or a baby girl.
-While some pregnant women wait until their due date to find out the baby's sex, more tend to find out the baby's gender well before their little one enters the world.
+When a person finds out they are pregnant, they may immediately want to know whether they are having a baby girl or a baby boy.
+While some pregnant people wait until their due date to find out the baby's sex, more tend to find out the baby's gender well before their little one enters the world.